-- 1. Supervised Person Use of Social Media for Work Purposes: Supervised Persons may choose to participate in Social Media, limited to Facebook, LinkedIn, Twitter, and YouTube.
-Supervised Persons' related social media pages require review and approval by the CCO.
+- 1. Supervised Person Use of Social Media for Work Purposes: Supervised Persons' related social media pages require review and approval by the CCO.
 Static postings regarding the Advisor require pre-approval and must follow the Advisor's guidelines as detailed above.
 Interactive, real-time posts may be conducted by authorized Supervised Persons only, on company-approved social media sites only, and are subject to the Advisor's electronic correspondence policy and procedure which includes monitoring and archiving via an electronic monitoring and archiving tool.
 It is acceptable to list the Advisor's name and the Supervised Person's position in a personal profile. - 2.
-Supervised Persons Use of Social Media for Personal Purposes: Supervised Persons may choose to participate in Social Media for personal use.
+Supervised Persons Use of Social Media for Personal Purposes: Supervised Persons may choose to create or participate in an internet social network (Facebook, Twitter, LinkedIn, etc.), blog, or other forms of online publishing or discussion (referred to in this policy collectively as "social media") for personal use.
 Making posts pertaining to the Advisor is prohibited without the written approval of the CCO.
-Be mindful that what is published is considered public, even if privacy settings are in place, and is available publicly on the internet.
+Be mindful that what is published will be public for a long time.
 Supervised Persons must remember that any personal information viewable by the public MUST abide by the Advisor's values and Supervised Persons' conduct expectations, as found in the Code of Ethics, whether or not one identifies themselves as a Supervised Person of the Advisor.
 Supervised Persons should not use the messaging function on any social/professional networking site when communicating work-related information (this would include all correspondence that would be required to be retained under securities laws, which may include all communications with clients, as well as communications about client trades and client portfolios). - 3.
 Third-party Posts: Supervised Persons are prohibited from providing or receiving a referral to or from any person on their social network related to the Advisor's advisory business, as this may be viewed as a testimonial under the federal securities laws and subject to the restrictions set forth above.
 For example, the use of the "like" button on Facebook for an advisor's biography may be deemed a testimonial.
 Supervised Persons must monitor third-party posts on their social network and exercise discretion over the appropriateness of the content consistent with the values of the Advisor.
 Supervised Persons should be aware that failure to remove inappropriate third-party posts from their social network may be considered a tacit endorsement of the views expressed by the third party.